 Desikachar states: “It is not the most brilliant intellect that makes such a teacher.
 It is the inner capacity to care about someone else more than yourself.”
-By simply energetically conveying to each new student or person that you meet, that you genuinely care, the healing begins.
+By simply energetically conveying empathy to each new student or person that you meet, showing that you genuinely care, the healing begins.

 Find your nearest Yoga Tune Up® Class

 Learn about Yoga Tune Up at home.